Upcoming 71st Highway Geology Symposium

 We occasionally send out email announcements on upcoming symposiums.
 If you would like to receive these, subscribe to our mailing list here:

-The upcoming 70th annual Highway Geology Symposium will be held in Portland, Oregon, October 21st through October 24th, 2019.
-Please take a look at the slide show and the Early Announcement and Call for Papers for more information.
+The upcoming 71st annual Highway Geology Symposium will be held in Asheville, North Carolina, September 21st through September 23rd, 2020.
+Please take a look at the Early Announcement and Call for Papers for more information.

 The 70th Annual Highway Geology Symposium was held from October 21st through October 24th, 2019, in Portland, Oregon.
 Thank you to everyone who participated for making the 2019 HGS a memorable event.